Ancient Athenian

 The last day of the month was also said to be the time in which Hekate escorted the recently dead to the underworld in her role as psychopomp, accompanied by a chorus of howling dogs.
 Athenian funeral custom dictates the last of post-funeral mourning rites be performed with a final meal for the dead left at a crossroads on the last day of the month.
 What's more, it was common enough in Ancient Greece for the hungry to snatch the meals before the spirits had a chance at them, leading many modern worshipers to interpret the offering as an act of charity for the less fortunate.

 However, there is no indication that this was a monthly festival day.
 The practice was likely to have been a private one not recognized officially by the state (which would be typical of household cleansing rites) and likely wasn't a monthly obligation but would have been an option for anyone wishing to honor their dead or felt their home needed a cleansing or Hekate's protection.
-For modern purposes consider Hene kai Nea (Triakas in other city-states) as an optional day for household purification, protection, charity, and honoring the ancestors and resent-dead.
+For modern purposes consider Hene kai Nea (Triakas in other city-states) as an optional day for household purification, protection, charity, and honoring the ancestors and recent-dead.

 Statue of triple-bodied Hekate with studded spikes protruding from her head as a crown.